Specific safeguarding issues to look out for

 - Educate Against Hate website - DfE and Home Office advice

 Children can abuse other children.
-This is generally referred to as peer on peer abuse and can take many forms.
+This is generally referred to as child-on-child abuse and can take many forms.
 This can include (but is not limited to):

 - Bullying (including cyberbullying, prejudice-based and discriminatory bullying).